 In Icelandic, the holiday is called "Jól," which echoes English's yule.
 Christmas in Iceland is a celebration of light, as the days start getting longer after the winter solstice.
 "Gleðileg jól!" echoes down the streets of Reykjavik, a warm greeting to passersby.

-In Reykjavik, the great Oslo Christmas Tree (yes, it's a gift from Norway) is lit at Austurvollur square to signal the start of the Christmas season, and the event is very popular.
+In Reykjavik, the great Oslo Christmas Tree (yes, it's a gift from Norway) is lit at Austurvollur Square to signal the start of the Christmas season, and the event is very popular.

 The first Yule Lad arrives on December 11, and then they come to town, one by one, day by day.
-So when Christmas Eve rolls around, Icelandic children will have already gotten 13 small presents in their shoe!
+So when Christmas Eve rolls around, Icelandic children will have already gotten 13 small presents in their shoes!
 However, if children behave badly, they just get a measly potato.

 The Yule Lads are not always on their best behavior, as they are quite sneaky and mischievous.
 Each one has a name that is derived from their personality.
 There is "Door Slammer," who's very brash and loud.
 "Skyr-Gobbler" who loves nothing more than eating skyr and doesn't hesitate to steal it if he's really hungry.
 "Doorway-Sniffer" has a large nose and acute sense of smell, which he uses to locate laufabraud ("leaf bread"), a type of fried bread commonly eaten over Christmas.